Aditya Birla Sun Life Insurance Company Limited

 What is TDS?

-TDS is deducted from different types of payment that is made to an individual, whether it is salary, rent, any type of fees, commission, interest, etc. The payer deducts the TDS while making the payment.
+TDS is deducted from different types of payment that is made to a person, whether it is salary, rent, any type of fees, commission, interest, etc. The payer deducts the TDS while making the payment.
 There are different income tax slabs and accordingly, the TDS is deducted during the time of payment.

 Types of TDS